 You will likely get a splint to keep your wrist from moving.

 If you have a small fracture and the bone pieces do not move out of place, you will likely wear a splint for 3 to 5 weeks.
+Some breaks may require you to wear a cast for about 6 to 8 weeks.
+You may need a second cast if the first one gets too loose as the swelling goes down.

-If your break is more severe, you may need to see a bone doctor (orthopedic surgeon).
+If your break is severe, you may need to see a bone doctor (orthopedic surgeon).
 Treatments may include:

 - Closed reduction, a procedure to set (reduce) a broken bone without surgery